SylmarDev/SpireItems/README.md

 #### This mod made possible by
 * Ape - Design and Suggestions
 * Phreel - Updated mod to the SOTV patch when I was too lazy to do so
-* Kauuyna - Helping debug multiplayer
+* Kanna - Helping debug multiplayer
 * The RoR2 Modding Discord
 * Anyone who sends suggestions, constructive criticism or error logs
 * My Mom